2003:

 1993:

-Clarence Nash (the original voice of Donald Duck) is among the 10 inducted as Disney Legends on this day.
+among the 10 inducted as Disney Legends on this dayThe ceremony is held at

 1984:

-The Stanley Ranch Museum in Garden Grove, California dedicates a garage known
+The Stanley Ranch Museum in Garden Grove, California, dedicates a garage known

-as "The First Disney Studio."
-The structure was Walt's first "cartoon studio" (before he and Roy officially began the Disney Brothers Studio in 1923) and belonged to the home of his Uncle Robert - who Walt lived with for
+officially began the Disney Brothers Studio in 1923) and belonged to the home of his Uncle Robert - who Walt

-are local officials, costumed Mickey and Minnie Mouse characters from Disneyland, Imagineer Bill Justice, more
+this day's dedication are local officials, costumed Mickey and Minnie Mouse characters from Disneyland,

-than 100 Disney fans and an Official First Day Cover issue commemorating the dedication cancelled by the Garden Grove U.S. Post Office.
+Imagineer Bill Justice, morethan 100 Disney fans and an Official First Day Cover issue commemorating

 1931: